 The Cook Islands are the stuff of Pacific dreams.
 White, sandy, coconut-strewn palm beaches, translucent lagoons in all shades of shimmering blue, and a laid-back atmosphere where everything just circulates on island time.
 But there are also craggy peaks beckoning in the interior of Rarotonga, the main island.
-Most notably The Needle sticking out in the middle, Te Rua Manga, which can be explored on a walking track across the island.
+Most notably The Needle sticking out in the middle, Te Rua Manga.
+You can explore it on a walking track across the island.

 Lost in the jungle of Rarotonga

 It was quite an adventurous route.
 I almost got lost in the thick jungle, crossing a bewildering amount of streams where the track was barely recognizable at some points.
 Luckily I had borrowed a local booklet, describing the route with pictures of significant trees and rocks along the intertwining tracks.
 So eventually I emerged out of the bush on the other end 🙂

 NaturePic Challenge – Remote Islands # 6: Rarotonga (Cook Islands)